nf-core/detaxizer/README.md

 CONTROL_REP1,AEG588A1_S1_L002_R1_001.fastq.gz,AEG588A1_S1_L002_R2_001.fastq.gz,AEG588A1_S1_L002_R3_001.fastq.gz
 ```

 Each row represents a fastq file (single-end) or a pair of fastq files (paired end).
 A third fastq file can be provided if long reads are present in your project.
+If you only have long reads put the reference to your file(s) in the forth column, leaving column 2 and 3 empty.

 Now, you can run the pipeline using: